Lyngsberg/offersTracker/README.md

-Track weakly offers from supermarkedts such as Netto
+Track weakly offers from supermarkets such as Netto